Alcohol Withdrawal Symptoms

 When a person experiences alcohol withdrawal, that is the clearest sign that you have a physical dependence.
-As the body goes through drastic changes, it tries to cope with normal functioning without regular alcohol supply.
+As the body goes through drastic changes, it tries to cope with normal functioning without a regular alcohol supply.

 The side effects of alcohol addiction do not wear off suddenly, but the adjustment period causes uncomfortable symptoms like nausea, shakes, and anxiety.
 This condition is called the withdrawal phase, which can last from weeks to months, depending on how long you have been an addict.
+In case if find any of the symptoms kindly receive alcohol withdrawal treatment.

 Delirium Tremens: Alcohol addiction and withdrawal symptoms cause a severe condition called Delirium Tremens (DT) in 1 out of 20 people.
 It mostly begins after 2-3 days after the last ingestion of alcohol and may persist for more than a week.
 The symptom typically peaks after 4 days, causing racing of the heart, dangerous shift in circulation, and dehydration.
 It reduces the blood flow to the brain, causes confusion, loss of consciousness, irrational beliefs, and hallucinations.